-- It is unlawful for anyone knowingly and willfully to violate test security rules adopted by the State Board of Education for mandatory tests, such as FCAT, and knowingly and willfully fail to follow test administration directions specified in the test administration manuals (F.S.
-1008.24). - The FCAT Administration Manual states: - "During FCAT testing, possession of any electronic device that reproduces, transmits, calculates, or records is cause for invalidation.
+- It is unlawful for anyone knowingly and willfully to violate test security rules adopted by the State Board of Education for mandatory tests, such as FSA, and knowingly and willfully fail to follow test administration directions specified in the test administration manuals (F.S. §1008.24) - The FSA Administration Manual prohibits: - o "Possession of an electronic device during testing that reproduces, transmits, calculates, or records is cause for invalidation.
 "Possession" is defined as "within arm's reach," even if the electronic device is not visible.
-For example, students [shall] not have cellular phones in their pockets, clipped to their belts, at their desks, or anywhere they can be easily accessed during testing." - Schools will direct students on the appropriate storage of electronic devices during testing. - It is strongly advised that you do not bring a cell phone or any other prohibited electronic device to any testing environment, including but not limited to Advanced Placement exams, PSAT or International Baccalaureate.
-If your electronic device makes any noise, or you are seen using it at any time including breaks- you may be dismissed immediately, your scores may be canceled, and the device may be confiscated.
+For example, students [shall] not have cellular phones in their pockets, clipped to their belts, at their desks, or anywhere they can be easily accessed during testing" - Schools will direct students on the appropriate storage of electronic devices during testing - It is strongly advised that you do not bring a cell phone or any other prohibited electronic device to any testing environment, including but not limited to Advanced Placement exams, PSAT or International Baccalaureate.
+If your electronic device makes any noise, or you are seen using it at any time including breaks- you may be dismissed immediately, your scores may be canceled, and the device may be confiscated